rebelsky/csc207c/_mps/blockchains.md

 Block 2 (Transaction: [Source: Alexis, Target: Blake], Amount 50, Nonce, 12312321, prevHash: 000000201f6c32c24b52b8a5b7d664af23e7db950af8867dbe800eb5c40c30a7, hash: 000000201f6c32c24b52b8a5b7d664af23e7db950af8867dbe800eb5c40c30a8)
 ```

+Note that your `Block` class will need to compute a hash for the other data.
+In computing the hash, you *must* put the data in the message digest in the following order.

+1. The block number.
+2. The source of the transaction.
+3. The target of the transaction.
+4. The amount of the transaction.
+5. The hash of the previous block.
+6. The nonce.

+You will likely benefit from a local `computeHash` function within your `Block` class.

 #### Mining

 To mine for a given block's nonce, you will need to use the `MessageDigest` class as described in the background section of this assignment.
 To convert integers and longs into byte arrays, use the [`ByteBuffer` class]({{ site.java_api }}/java/nio/ByteBuffer.html) which allows you to store data types as arrays of bytes.
 You will need to use the following methods of the `ByteBuffer` class: